kamelbelkadhii/weavebio-test/README.md

   NOTE: You need to change neo4j password (the default one is neo4j but it won't work

-4- run the script using python script.py
+4- run the script using python script-v1.py or script-v2.py (first one using apscheduler and the second one using airflow)